 While it’s easy to fall head over heels for the delicate, imported flowers, unless you keep your apartment air conditioning on full blast 24/7, or keep your flowers in the fridge at night, these flowers usually tend not to last long in Hong Kong’s humid climate.
 For longer lasting colour, choose tropical blooms such as orchids, lilies, birds of paradise, or anthuriums.
 Not only do they last a lot longer, but they are also much cheaper, meaning you can buy twice as many or put that leftover cash towards those new shoes you have been eyeing…

-Combine tropical favourites with foliage – I made two bouquets of orchids, leaves and barks at the cost of $70 for everything!
+Combine tropical favourites with foliage – we made two bouquets of orchids, leaves and barks at the cost of $70 for everything!

-Brighten have largest choice of imported flowers, their stock changes week to week and they always have a huge selection.
+– Brighten have the largest choice of imported flowers, its stock changes week to week and they always have a huge selection.
+Head to the 3/F for a huge selection of faux flowers and greenery as well as home items and seasonal décor.
 They also have a wholesale store down the far end of the road where you can find great bargains.
 Think 18 roses for $90 – at those prices who needs a valentine?!

 – Need a vase?
 Walk down Flower Market Road to Yuen Po Street.
 Here you will find small vase shops with a wide selection at wholesale prices.